dotnet/core-setup/Documentation/design-docs/IJW-activation.md

 The .NET Framework implementation uses the runtime's `PEDecoder` class to validate that the PE is a .NET assembly, bail out early if it is IL only, get the native entry point if it exists, get the vtfixup table, and read RVAs from the module.
 Our options here are to either port over the `PEDecoder` class to core-setup, move the shim to coreclr and copy a chunk of code from core-setup to coreclr along with it to enable the shim to activate the runtime through hostfxr, or some other code-sharing model.
 The `PEDecoder` class heavily uses the CoreCLR `CONTRACT` and `CHECK` APIs, so porting it over to core-setup is not a simple task.
 A subset has been ported to be able to test behavior.
 However, the implementation of the image validation brings in nearly all of the `PEDecoder` class.

-Additionally, the .NET Framework implementation of the allocation uses the CLR's Executable Heap from the CLR's `utilicode` library.
+Additionally, the .NET Framework implementation of the allocation uses the CLR's Executable Heap from the CLR's `utilcode` library.
 We can use the Windows Heap API directly to create our own executable heap.

 #### Loading the Assembly Into the Runtime